 - Tools for determining a conservative benchmark against which to measure emission reductions and removals and ensure their additionality

 - Methods of monitoring and then accounting for leakage—the shifting, whether through market or ecological forces, of GHG emissions elsewhere, which affects the total reductions achieved

-- Buffer accounts that act like insurance pools to address the non-permanence risk of forest-conservation projects; should fire, illegal logging, or other misfortune visit the project’s forested area, credits from the buffer account are canceled to ensure the credits issued to the project still represent the originally indicated emissions reductions
+- Buffer accounts address the non-permanence risk of forest-conservation projects; should fire, illegal logging, or other misfortune visit the project’s forested area, credits from the buffer account are canceled to ensure the credits issued to the project still represent the originally indicated emissions reductions

 This guidance and its associated tools exist alongside and are integrated with the VCS Program.

 Key elements of the VCS Program—such as regular auditing, both by Verra staff and credible independent third parties—apply equally to JNR programs and nested projects.
 Registration of JNR programs and nested REDD+ projects in the Verra Registry ensures the transparent recording of every detail pertaining to forest conservation projects and prevents the double counting of emission reductions.

 Looking to develop a JNR program or verify a forest reference emissions level (FREL) using the Verified Carbon Standard (VCS)?
 This section outlines important information you should know before you begin.

 Before beginning to develop a JNR program or verify a FREL in the VCS Program, review the JNR Program Guide to learn about the various development and crediting options.